rbuchberger/jekyll_picture_tag/readme.md

 Specify an image relative to the `picture[src]` setting in _config.yml.
 ??
 Any file type supported by Minimagick is allowed.
+[edit] must be local filesystem, no http/s image locations

 #### source_key: path/to/alt/img.jpg